NMT MANAGEMENT INC

 Right to Revise

-This employee handbook contains the employment policies and practices of Massage Revolution in effect at the time of publication.
-All previously issued handbooks and any inconsistent policy statements or memoranda are superseded.
+This employee handbook contains the employment policies and practices of NMT Management Inc. in effect at the time of publication.
+All previously issued handbooks and any inconsistent policy statements, or memoranda are superseded.

 Any written changes to this handbook will be distributed to all employees so that employee’s will be aware of the new policies or procedures.
 No oral statements or representations can in any way alter the provisions of this handbook.

-This handbook sets forth the entire agreement between you and Massage Revolution as to the duration of employment and the circumstances under which employment may be terminated.
+This handbook sets forth the entire agreement between you and NMT Management Inc. as to the duration of employment and the circumstances under which employment may be terminated.
 Nothing in this employee handbook or in any other human resource-related document, including benefit plan descriptions, creates or is intended to create a promise or representation of continued employment for any employee.

 At-Will Employment Status

 NMT Management Inc. personnel are employed on an at-will basis.
 Employment at-will may be terminated with or without cause and with or without advance notice at any time by the team member or the Company.
 Nothing in this handbook shall limit the right to terminate at-will employment.
 No manager, supervisor, or employee of the Company has any authority to enter into an agreement for employment for any specified period of time or to make an agreement for employment on other than at-will terms.
 Only the Business Owner has the authority to make any such agreement, which is binding only if it is in writing.

 Equal Employment Opportunity